Please leave this field empty

 Ambassador Mark Dybul

-He previously acted as the United States Global AIDS Coordinator from 2006-2009, serving as both a planning member in the origination of and leader of implementation for the President’s Emergency Plan for AIDS Relief (PEPFAR).
-There, he also oversaw U.S. government engagement in the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Prior to that, Dybul was Acting, Deputy, and Assistant Coordinator for the Global AIDS program.
+Ambassador Mark Dybul is the co-director of the Global Health Law Center at Georgetown University Law School’s O’Neill Institute and holds the title of Distinguished Scholar.
+He served as the United States Global AIDS Coordinator from 2006-2009, leading the implementation of the President’s Emergency Plan for AIDS Relief (PEPFAR).
+There, he also oversaw U.S. government engagement in the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+Prior to that, Dybul was Acting, Deputy, and Assistant Coordinator for the Global AIDS program and a member of the planning task force that created PEPFAR.
 He led President Bush’s International Prevention of Mother and Child HIV initiative at the Department of Health and Human Services and served as the Assistant Director for Medical Affairs at the National Institute of Allergy and Infectious Diseases.
 He also chaired the Joint United Nations Programme coordinating board on AIDS.
+Dybul received his MD from Georgetown University and completed his residency in internal medicine at the University of Chicago Hospitals.
+Then, he completed a fellowship in infectious diseases at the National Institute of Allergy and Infectious Diseases.
+In 2007, Ambassador Dybul received the Accordia Global Healthcare Leadership Award.

 Joseph M. Feczko, MD